medplum/medplum/packages/docs/docs/compliance/onc.md

 ### Multi-factor Authentication (d13)

-- Medplum attests to this criteria.
+Medplum attests to this criteria.
+Links and description provided below.

 - Medplum supports multi-factor authentication through Google single sign on, which you can see on the [signin page](https://app.medplum.com/signin)
 - [HealthIT.gov Reference Material](https://www.healthit.gov/test-method/multi-factor-authentication)